Afghanistan: Qatar minister in Kabul for talks with Taliban | DW | 12.09.2021

 The Taliban's first rule was ended by the 2001 US-led invasion of Afghanistan.

-Washington launched military action in the wake of the 9/11 terrorist attacks, after the militants protected al-Qaida leader Osama bin Ladan.
+Washington launched military action in the wake of the 9/11 terrorist attacks, after the militants protected al-Qaeda leader Osama bin Ladan.

 Taliban security forces have been ordered to wear uniforms as most are patrolling in civilian clothes